Gil-SP/Calendar-Application/client/README.md

 Ensure responsiveness for different screen sizes and devices.
 Incorporate a consistent color scheme and typography.
 Optimize the user experience through intuitive design elements.

+## Testing

+Manual testing with POSTMAN and console.logs were used through out the project to understand where bugs may have been coming from and to see if server was properly connecting to the front end.